peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* The product of the two binary floating-point numbers.
+* The product of the two numbers, that is, this arbitrary-precision binary floating-point number times another arbitrary-precision binary floating-point number.

 **Throws:**